Big Brother (American TV series): Banishment

-Every two weeks, houseguests secretly nominated two others for eviction in the "Red Room".
-The two houseguests with the most nomination votes were then "Marked for Banishment".
-In the event of a tie, three or more houseguests with the most nomination votes became nominated for eviction.
-The public voted to remove one of the nominated houseguests.
-This process later switched to a weekly nomination system.
-The banished houseguest then had to immediately gather their belongings and walk out the front door.
+Every two weeks (later reverting to a weekly process towards the end of the season), HouseGuests secretly nominated two others for eviction in the "Red Room".
+The two or more HouseGuests with the most nomination votes were then "Marked for Banishment".
+The public would, through a premium number, vote to banish one of the nominated HouseGuests.
+On a live results show, the banished HouseGuest would be announced, after which they would immediately leave the house.

 Final vote

-When three houseguests remained, the public vote decided the winner, who received $500,000, while the runners-up got $100,000 (2nd place) and $50,000 (3rd place).
+When three HouseGuests remained, the public vote decided the winner, who received $500,000, while the runners-up got $100,000 (2nd place) and $50,000 (3rd place).

 Season 2–present

 After spending millions on the series, CBS announced a second season with major format changes, shifting the focus to competition and strategy, similar to Survivor.

-The key change was that houseguests, not the public, decide who to remove (evict) from the game.
-In the new format, houseguests also compete for safety and power.
-The game continues in this format until its final day, in which a panel of evicted houseguests vote for the winner among two finalists.
+The key change was that HouseGuests, not the public, decide who to remove (evict) from the game.
+In the new format, HouseGuests also compete for safety and power.
+The game continues in this format until its final day, in which a panel of evicted HouseGuests vote for the winner among two finalists.
 The winner receives $750,000 ($500,000 prior to season 23) while the runner-up receives $75,000 ($50,000 prior to season 23).